-Thousands of designers, developers, and brands have already built more than 10,000 voice experiences with the Alexa Skills Kit (ASK).
+Thousands of designers, developers, and brands have already built more than tens of thousands voice experiences with the Alexa Skills Kit (ASK).
 ASK is a collection of self-service APIs, tools, documentation, and code samples that enables anyone to build capabilities, or skills, for Alexa.
 With ASK, you can leverage Amazon's years of innovation in the field of voice design and reach millions of customers.

 Start building for voice and join the next revolution in computing.